PythonAtSea/NeoPWM/JOURNAL.md

 ---
 title: "NeoPWM"
 author: "Hudson"
-description: "The best LED controller in *FTC*"
+description: "The best LED controller in FTC"
 created_at: "2024-03-17"
 ---
 # NeoPWM, the best LED controller in *FTC*